SDA-SE/sda-dropwizard-commons/sda-commons-server-kafka/README.md

 records.
 The next poll will retry the records on this partition starting with the failing record.

 ## Create preconfigured consumers and producers
-To give the user more flexibility the bundle allows to create consumers and producers either by name of a valid configuration from the config yaml or by specifying a configuration in code.
+To give the user more flexibility the bundle allows to create consumers and producers either by name of a valid configuration from the config YAML or by specifying a configuration in code.
 The user takes over the full responsibility and have to ensure that the consumer is closed when not longer used.